 Key personal characteristics

-You should work well in a team as he/she will be integrated into the international research environment of the VIB-UGent Center for Plant Systems Biology and participate in international collaborations.
+- You should work well in a team as you will be integrated into the international research environment of the VIB-UGent Center of Plant Systems Biology and participate in international collaborations.

-- An exciting and innovative project embedded in the ERC-STG 2020 grant ‘COSI’, covering an interesting combination of state-of-the-art techniques including cell biology (confocal microscopy and super-resolution microscopy), proteomics, biochemistry (monitoring dynamic protein-protein interactions, proximity labeling), genetics, molecular biology, plant physiology and various omics approaches.
+- An exciting and innovative project embedded in the ERC-STG 2020 grant ‘COSI’, covering an interesting combination of state-of-the-art techniques including cell biology (confocal microscopy, monitoring dynamic protein-protein interactions and (inter-)organelle dynamics, and high-resolution microscopy), proteomics (proximity labelling based on TurboID, protein pulldown), biochemistry, plant stress assays and various omics approaches.

 - A multidisciplinary and highly stimulating and supporting international research environment.

 - Access to state-of-the-art tools and infrastructure including core facilities for proteomics and super-resolution microscopy.

 - Various training opportunities are organized at VIB to broaden your expertise and skills (training.vib.be).